A Bible Study by Jack Kelley

 This is what the LORD says: “Record this man as if childless, a man who will not prosper in his lifetime, for none of his offspring will prosper, none will sit on the throne of David or rule anymore in Judah.”
 (Jeremiah 22:28-30)

-The last legitimate High Priest was Onias III who was murdered during the tumultuous reign of Antiochus Epiphanes, about 174 BC.
-With the exception of a period during the Hasmonean Dynasty, the office of High Priest was thereafter auctioned off to the highest bidder.
+The last legitimate High Priest was Onias III who was murdered during the reign of the Syrian conqueror Antiochus Epiphanes, about 174 BC.
+Realizing that the office of High Priest could vastly enrich its holder, Antiochius began auctioning it off to the highest bidder.
 (The first “winner” was Jason, brother of Onias, causing speculation that he was behind his brother’s death.)
+This practice was continued by the Romans and soon only the wealthiest families could afford to bid for the office.
+Hereditary claims were no longer the deciding factor in determining who held the office of High Priest.

 How do we know that these two suspended offices will really be combined?
 The Bible tells us so.
-In my article called “The Branch” I explained that this phrase appears four times in prophecy, each time revealing one of the Messiah’s assignments on Earth.
-In Zechariah 6:12-13 we read, … this is what the LORD Almighty says: ‘Here is the man whose name is the Branch, and he will branch out from his place and build the temple of the LORD.
+In my study “The Branch” I explained that this phrase appears four times in Old Testament prophecy, each one revealing one of the Messiah’s assignments on Earth.
+In one of these, Zechariah 6:12-13, we read, … this is what the LORD Almighty says: ‘Here is the man whose name is the Branch, and he will branch out from his place and build the temple of the LORD.
 It is he who will build the temple of the LORD, and he will be clothed with majesty and will sit and rule on his throne.
 And he will be a priest on his throne.
 And there will be harmony between the two.

-The Lord had told Zechariah to fashion a crown of silver and gold and place it on the head of Joshua, the High Priest.
+In the verses just preceding, the Lord had told Zechariah to fashion a crown of silver and gold and place it on the head of Joshua, the High Priest.
 (Zech.
-6:9-11) Silver was the coin of redemption and symbolized the priesthood.
+6:9-11) This was after the return from Babylon but before the time of Antiochus, making Joshua a legitimate holder of the office.
+Silver was the coin of redemption and symbolized the priesthood.
 Gold of course stands for royalty, the King.
-Then he used Joshua as a model of the Messiah clothed in Majesty and ruling on His throne, as both King and Priest.
-In Him there is finally harmony between the two offices and the promise of Psalm 110 is fulfilled.
+Then Zechariah used Joshua as a stand-in for the Messiah saying, “Here in the man whose name is the Branch …” It’s interesting that the name Joshua is a variant of Yeshua, the Lord’s Hebrew name, making him a clear model of the Messiah in this instance.
+In Him there finally will be harmony between the two offices and the promise of Psalm 110 will be fulfilled.

 As you read this, we have a Great High Priest, who sat down at the right hand of the throne of the Majesty in heaven, and who serves in the sanctuary, the true tabernacle set up by the Lord, not by man.
-(Hebrews 8:1-2) And one day soon He’ll appear in the sky with all His Holy Ones, and then the LORD will be king over the whole earth.
+(Hebrews 8:1-2) And one day soon He’ll appear in the sky with all His Holy Ones, and by the end of that glorious day the LORD will be king over the whole earth.
 On that day there will be one LORD, and his name the only name.
 (Zech 14:9) Maranatha.
-Come Lord Jesus!
-11-21-09
+Come Lord Jesus, our King and High Priest forever.
+03-22-14.